Recreational activities abound on these rare coastal dune lakes

 Fishing is typically fresh water, however salt-water species can be found in the lakes as well.
 Bream, bass, pan fish, catfish, redfish, flounder, speckled trout and mullet are commonly caught.

 A Florida fishing license is required to fish on the coastal dune lakes.
 It is recommended purchasing a combo fresh/salt water fishing license issued by the Florida Fish and Wildlife Conservation Commission (FWC).
-To buy licenses online, go to: http://myfwc.com/License/Index.htm
+To buy licenses online, click here.

-Walton County does not allow jet propelled watercraft (Jet Skis) on any coastal dune lake except Lake Powell, which is primarily located in Bay County.
-All lakes allow motorized boats except Topsail Hill Preserve, which does not allow any type of boat, kayak or canoe brought in.
-The park offers kayak and canoe rentals for Campbell Lake.
+Walton County does not allow jet propelled watercraft (Jet Skis) on any coastal dune lake.
+However, Lake Powell, which is primarily located in Bay County does.
+All lakes allow motorized boats except Topsail Hill Preserve, which does not allow any type of boat, kayak or canoe except their kayak, canoe and stand up paddle board rentals on Campbell Lake.

 Several of the lakes are surrounded by private property, as homes have been developed around many of the lakes.
 The lakes themselves are public property, however it can be confusing where one can attain public access.

-There are many public access points to the coastal dune lakes, however parking is at a premium at many locations.
+There are many public access points to the coastal dune lakes and parking is at a premium at many locations.

 According to the Walton County Sheriff’s Department, parking on the county easement along Scenic Highway 30A is permitted.
 Unless there is signage indicating not to park in an area, one can park along the county easement.
 A vehicle cannot block a driveway or access to one’s private property.
 You cannot park within 15-feet of a stop sign, or park near an intersection where it hinders the view of traffic.
 A vehicle cannot block any portion of the bicycle path.